junguler/_image-manipulation/G'mic(stylize)/README.md

 for the basics of how to use the G'mic look [here](https://github.com/junguler/_image-manipulation/tree/main/G'mic) , now that you are somewhat familier with this program lets do our thing

-stylize is a cool filter for applying style transfer to our images, it's the most easy to use and un-complicated implementation of style transfer i have seen that runs localy on your computer without the need for internet or installing extra programs like python, lua or others
+stylize is a cool filter for applying style transfer to our images, see [here](https://discuss.pixls.us/t/style-transfer-soon-in-gmic/10009) for a deep dive of the filter documented by G'mic, stylize is the most easy to use and un-complicated implementation of style transfer i have seen that runs localy on your computer without the need for internet or installing extra programs like python, lua or others

 note: images that are linked in this markdown file are compressed to make loading the page faster, for the uncompressed versions go to the examples folder